-Cathi Linch serves as Financial Operations Leader and Treasurer of LifeChurch.tv, a multisite church that is leading people to become fully devoted followers of Christ via eighteen campuses, a global Church Online community, and YouVersion.com – the scripture engagement ministry and Bible App installed by over 100 million smartphone users around the world.
-Cathi also serves as a member of the leadership team that directs LifeChurch.tv’s global missions initiatives.
-Prior to joining LifeChurch.tv, Cathi practiced public accounting as Senior Manager with KPMG LLP, serving insurance and nonprofit health system clients in Oklahoma and Texas.
+Cathi Linch recently served as financial operations leader and treasurer of LifeChurch.tv, a multisite church that is leading people to become fully devoted followers of Christ via 18 campuses, a global Church Online community, and YouVersion.com—the Scripture engagement ministry and Bible App installed by over 100 million smartphone users around the world.
+Cathi also served as a member of the leadership team that directs LifeChurch.tv’s global missions initiatives.
+Prior to joining LifeChurch.tv, Cathi practiced public accounting as senior manager with KPMG LLP, serving insurance and nonprofit health system clients in Oklahoma and Texas.
 Cathi is a member of both the American Institute and the Oklahoma Society of Certified Public Accountants, the board of directors of the Chalmers Center for Economic Development, and the Edmond Community Agency Review Commission.
-Cathi and her husband Brian are raising their three children in Edmond, Oklahoma.
+Cathi and her husband, Brian, are raising their three children in Edmond, Oklahoma.

 André Mann, Multilingual Entrepreneur and International Business Manager